-In addition, we create co-branded or private branded versions of our websites and web landing or splash pages for companies in a variety of industries.
+In addition, we create co-branded versions of our websites and web landing or splash pages for companies in a variety of industries, such as franchised organizations seeking brand consistency.
 In general, these arrangements involve payment of a commission or revenue share to these companies for sales of our products and services generated through these websites and web pages.